-With teal blue waters fed by a receding glacier and views of towering mountains in the background, the Wedgemount Lake hike is easily one of the best in British Columbia and one of the most beautiful alpine lakes we’ve ever seen.
-If you’re looking for a challenging but fun hike in the Whistler area, then the hike to Wedgemount Lake is perfect for you!
+With teal blue waters fed by a receding glacier and views of towering mountains in the background, the Wedgemount Lake hike is easily one of the best in British Columbia.
 Whether you want to go camping at Wedgemount Lake or tackle this beast of a hike in one day, we’ve got you covered with all the information you need to plan your visit.

-Located just outside the popular tourist destination of Whistler, BC, the hike up to Wedgemount Lake is steep, but well worth the effort, as you’ll be treated to unmatched alpine views.
+Located just outside the popular tourist destination of Whistler, British Columbia, the hike up to Wedgemount Lake is steep but well worth the effort for unmatched alpine views.

 After a week filled with epic hikes through southwestern British Columbia and the North Cascades in Washington, we debated skipping our overnight trip to Wedgemount Lake.